intel-lab-lkp/linux/Documentation/driver-api/usb/usb.rst

     kernels support requests up to about 128KBytes. *FIXME say how read length is returned, and how short reads are handled.*.

+    kernels support requests up to about 128KBytes.
+On success, the ioctl returns the number of bytes actually transferred.
+Short reads are supported; if fewer bytes are received than requested, only the actual number of bytes received are copied to the buffer and that count is returned.
+On error, a negative error code is returned.

 USBDEVFS_CLEAR_HALT
     Clears endpoint halt (stall) and resets the endpoint toggle.
 This is only meaningful for bulk or interrupt endpoints.
 The ioctl parameter